Battle of Vilnius (January 1919): The first attack of the Red Army on Vilnius

 On January 2, the Soviet Western Army approached Vilnius from three directions: from Nemenčinė, Maladzyechna and Lida.
-The commander of the Polish self-defence forces, Władysław Wejtko, led some of the forces (part of the Vilnius Uhlan Regiment, the 3rd Battalion and the Officer's Legion) to the area of Naujoji Vilnia to block the enemy's movement there.
-Meanwhile, the rest of the Vilnius Uhlan Regiment, the 1st Battalion, the 4th POW Battalion and other small units remained in Vilnius, under the command of Capt.
+The commander of the Polish self-defence forces, Władysław Wejtko, led some of the forces (part of the Vilnius Uhlan Regiment, the 3rd Bn. and the Officer's Legion) to the area of Naujoji Vilnia to block the enemy's movement there.
+Meanwhile, the rest of the Vilnius Uhlan Regiment, the 1st Bn., the 4th POW Bn. and other small units remained in Vilnius, under the command of Capt.
 Władysław Dąbrowski.

-The order to capture Vilnius was given to the 2nd Rifle Brigade of Vladimir Olderogge's Pskov Division, which was in the Pabradė area on January 1.
-For this task, it was reinforced with the 5th Vilnius Regiment under the command of A. Zienkowicz.
-At the same time, the 144th and 146th Regiments of the 17th Rifle Division of Grigory Maksymovich Borzinsky and a unit separated from the Western Division of Vladimir Alekseevich Yershov were heading from Molodechno to Vilnius.
+The order to capture Vilnius was given to the Pskov Rifle Division's 2nd Rifle Brigade, which was in Pabradė on January 1.
+For this task, it was reinforced with the Zienkowicz's 5th Vilnius Rifle Regiment.
+Simultaneously, the 144th and 146th Regiments of Grigory Borzinsky's 17th Rifle Division and a unit separated from the Vladimir Yershov's Western Rifle Division were heading from Molodechno to Vilnius.
 To complete the task of capturing Vilnius, the 2nd Rifle Brigade's command sent the 4th Regiment through Pabradė to Mickūnai, so that, together with the 1st Regiment, it occupied the railway station in Naujoji Vilnia.
 In turn, the 5th Vilnius Regiment was sent from Pabradė through Nemenčinė to Vilnius.
 Bolshevik troops were ordered to suppress Polish resistance by force.

 On January 4, 1919, the first battles with the attacking Red Army took place near Naujoji Vilnia.
-The Bolsheviks sent there the 1st Battalion and, moving to the right of it, two companies of the 4th Battalion of the Pskov regiment under Mokhnachev's command.
+The Bolsheviks sent there the 1st Bn. and, moving to the right of it, two companies of the 4th Bn. of the Pskov Regiment under Mokhnachev's command.
 The Polish cavalry suffered losses and was forced to withdraw.
 The infantry tried to counterattack Naujoji Vilnia, but this attempt failed.
 Regular units of the Red Army had a significant advantage over improvised, irregular Polish self-defence units.
 Moreover, the Poles had very limited supplies of ammunition and no prepared defensive positions on the approaches to the city or in the city itself.

 At the same time, the Bolsheviks sent the 5th Vilnius Regiment to directly attack Vilnius.
 General Władysław Wejtko decided to withdraw Polish troops from Naujoji Vilnia to Vilnius.
 Shortly afterwards, they encountered German forces on Wielka Pohulanka Street, as a result of which the Poles suffered further losses, including officers.
 The Bolsheviks attacked the city mainly from the direction of Naujoji Vilnia and Nemenčinė.
 The self-defence formations were forced to retreat to the city centre, where, thanks to combining forces, they repelled the attack of the Red Army.